desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 cryptographic validation has been entirely dispensed with, in exchange for weaker types of cross-checks such as "Accept after Delay" ([@!RFC8078] Section 3.3).
-An in-band validation method for enabling DNSSEC has been missing.
+[@!RFC8078] does not define an in-band validation method for enabling DNSSEC.

 This document aims to close this gap by introducing an in-band method for DNS Operators to publish arbitrary information about the zones